FlakinessStaticDetection/FLAST/README.md

 This is the root directory of the repository.
 The directory is structured as follows:

     FLAST
-     .
-Scripts with FLAST implementation and scripts to run experiments.
      |
      |--- dataset/            Dataset folder, automatically generated after the decompression of `dataset.tgz`.
      |
-     |--- manual-inspection/  Tests considered in the manual inspection
+     |--- manual-inspection/  Tests considered in the manual inspection.
      |
      |--- pseudocode/         The pseudocode of FLAST.
+     |
+     |--- py/                 Scripts with FLAST implementation and scripts to run experiments.
+     |
+     |--- results/            Folder with the results of the experiments.